jzpero/mdnotes/docs/Neurology/Guillain-Barré Syndrome.md

 - **pain**
     - acute neck, back, spine pain (50%)
     - deep, aching muscular-type pain
-    - dysesthetic pain in the extremites due to sensory fibre involvement
+    - dysesthetic pain in the extremities due to sensory fibre involvement

 In terms of the **timeframe**, most patients plateau in symptoms within 4-6 weeks and progression beyond that point is unlikely.
 All patients improve but some may have residual symptoms.

 ### Miller-Fischer Syndrome
 Defined by presence of **anti-GQ1b antibodies (90%)**.
-Often affects cranail nerves.
+Often affects cranial nerves.
 This is a triad of:

 1. Ophthalmoplegia
 2. Ataxia